 Why we need them back in our Diet

-Information travels to our salivary glands, stomach, pancreas, liver and gallbladder, encouraging the production and release of digestive juices and enzymes.
+Information travels to the salivary glands, stomach, pancreas, liver and gallbladder, encouraging the production and release of digestive juices and enzymes.
 This obviously has beneficial effects, helping your body fully go into digestion mode and make more of its own digestive enzymes thus increasing your ability to get more nutrients from the food you eat.
-This means not only more saliva breaking down your food in the mouth, but also better breakdown of proteins in the stomach from the proper amount of stomach acid, restored regulation of muscles closing off the acid in your stomach, good breakdown of all foods by your pancreatic enzymes, and better-lubricated bowel movements from proper bile flow.
-Eventually, the tissues in your gut may be restored, so no more leaky gut!
+Why take enzyme pills when you can just help your body make more of its own enzymes with bitters?

 In nature most sweet things have had a bitter component balancing the metabolic reaction to sugars.
 Think wild apples and oranges, concord grapes, carrots that aren’t orange-colored, unrefined stevia and licorice.
 The problem is that in the last 100 years or so, agricultural companies have hybridized crops to breed the bitterness out of our foods to make them sell better.
 Also, food processing companies routinely reduce any bitterness, and add excess sugars and salt, substituting these more acceptable flavors.